Damien Wilson: Dallas Cowboys (first stint)

 In 2017, he began the season as the backup at strongside linebacker, before passing Wilber on the depth chart in the seventh game against the Philadelphia Eagles.
 He tallied 39 tackles (eleventh on the team), five quarterback hurries, one sack and seven special teams tackles (sixth on the team).

 Kansas City Chiefs

 On March 14, 2019, Wilson signed a two-year, $5.75 million contract with the Kansas City Chiefs.
-Wilson won Super Bowl LIV with the Chiefs after they defeated the San Francisco 49ers 31–20.
+He started all 16 games at middle linebacker, posting 81 tackles (3 for loss), 1.5 sacks and one forced fumble.
+He had 12 tackles against the Indianapolis Colts.
+He started all 3 playoff games while helping the Chiefs win their first Super Bowl in 50 years.
+The Chiefs defeated the San Francisco 49ers 31–20 in Super Bowl LIV.